1972 Wasque Boat Restoration by Bud Gallup

 We offer extras, like body fabs, chassis work, wheel tubs, and custom paint for your beautiful automobile.

 With a classic V8 engine pumping 162 horsepower into the car, Chevrolet had seen its golden days in the Tri-Five Series.

-The Chevy 150, 210, Bel air and Nomad were referred to as the Tri-Five - A series which had amassed a massive following in the years following its release in mid 1950s.
+The Chevy 150, 210, Bel Air and Nomad were referred to as the Tri-Five – A series which had amassed a massive following in the years following its release in the mid-1950s.
 Chevys are still the cult favorite all over.